 To foster the quintessential southern charm Eufaula displays today, the town traveled a very colorful history.
-The tale begins as the story of America does — with the Indians — and a very peculiar name.
+The tale begins as the story of America does — with the American Indians — and a very peculiar name.
 Few see “Eufaula” and say “you-fall-uh,” as they should.
-One can imagine this was particularly true in 1823 when a group of Georgia men in search of fertile land for crops, descended upon a Creek Indian Tribe called “the Eufaulas.”
+One can imagine this was particularly true in 1823 when a group of Georgia men in search of fertile land for crops descended upon a Creek Indian Tribe called “the Eufaulas.”
 The “Eufaulas,” one of three tribes of the Muscogee Nation living among the bluffs, had been inhabiting the area now known as St. Francis Point for nearly 100 years.
-Soon, however, they were sharing the land with the men from Georgia, who organized a settlement on the bluffs and adopted the Indian name, “Eufaula.”
+However, they soon shared the land with the men from Georgia, who organized a settlement on the bluffs and adopted the Indian name, “Eufaula.”

 In the midst of a thriving economy in 1843, Eufaula suffered from a constant misdirection of mail to Irwinton, Georgia.
 The postal confusion was unsuitable for a center of trade such as Irwinton, Alabama, so it was decided that the town would reclaim its former name, Eufaula.

-During this prosperous time, thousands of bails of cotton, alongside peanuts and numerous items of trade, were shipped down the Chattahoochee from Eufaula to ports as far away as New York and Liverpool.
-When the steamboats returned, they carried with them fine marble and exquisite furniture for the growing prosperity within Eufaula.
-Rather than building on plantations, Eufaula families chose to erect magnificent Greek Revival, Italianate, and Victorian homes on broad, tree lined boulevards.
+During that prosperous time, thousands of cotton bails, alongside peanuts and numerous trade items, were shipped down the Chattahoochee River from Eufaula to ports as far away as New York and Liverpool.
+When the steamboats returned, they carried fine marble and exquisite furniture for the growing prosperity within Eufaula.
+Rather than build on plantations, Eufaula families chose to erect magnificent Greek Revival, Italianate, and Victorian homes on broad, tree-lined boulevards.
 Many of these homes can still be visited today due to a fortunate turn of events during the Civil War.

-Then, on April 29, 1865, a messenger on horseback galloped into town with the news that General Benjamin H. Grierson, backed by 4,000 Union soldiers, was marching towards Eufaula from Clayton.
+On April 29, 1865, a messenger on horseback galloped into town with the news that General Benjamin H. Grierson, backed by 4,000 Union soldiers, was marching toward Eufaula from Clayton.
 The approaching troops could only have one intention — to ransack Eufaula.
-In a twist of fate, river traffic simultaneously delivered the news that Johnston had surrendered to Sherman, and Lee had surrendered to Grant at Appomattox Courthouse.
+In a twist of fate, river traffic simultaneously delivered the news that General Johnston had surrendered to General Sherman, and General Lee had surrendered to General Grant at Appomattox Courthouse.

 Mayor Dr. C.J.
-Pope and other prominent citizens swiftly organized a welcoming party to intercept the General’s march on College Hill under the veil of a white flag of truce.
+Pope and other prominent citizens swiftly organized a welcoming party to intercept the general’s march on College Hill under the veil of a white flag of truce.
 With the war over, the Union troops marched peacefully through town and across the bridge to Georgetown, Georgia.
-Popular legend is that several Eufaulians whistled and sang songs of Dixie as the troops paraded by.
-As a safety precaution, the mayor invited the General and his staff to dinner.
+A popular legend is that several Eufaulians whistled and sang songs of “Dixie” as the troops paraded by them.
+As a safety precaution, the mayor invited the general and his staff to dinner.
 Due to the fortunate timing and quick action by local officials, Eufaula’s treasures were spared from the torches of the Union troops.

-Today the little town nestled on the bluff is recognized as a lure for the fisherman and the avid outdoorsman, and as a historical jewel with an unparalleled collection of antebellum homes and landmarks.Community Website, Facebook,
+Today, the little town nestled on the bluff is recognized as a lure for fishermen and avid outdoorsmen.
+Eufaula is a historical jewel with an unparalleled collection of antebellum homes and landmarks.Community Website, Facebook,

 205 East Barbour Street Eufaula, AL 36027 | 334-688-2000